Is Customer Service the Same as Customer Experience?

 Therefore, it can be said that customer service is one element of customer experience.
 A company could offer a fantastic customer service process, but if the product is faulty or challenging to use, then the customer experience could still be poor.

 Both are important in shaping how customers see and feel about a product.
-Still, CS is focused on specific questions and needs—how to fix a problem—and CX is the broader total experience of this brand.
+Still, CS is focused on specific questions and needs—how to fix a problem—and CX is the broader, total experience of this brand.

 This creates a question for customer service managers.
 You might be operating a very high-quality customer service process with an excellently trained and motivated team, but how can you influence the broader customer experience?